St. Paul's Episcopal Church Oakland

 To volunteer, or if you need some meals, contact Katie Lauter at [email protected]

-THE PANTRY OF HOPE
+THE PANTRY OF HOPE: Food for the Holidays

 Read St. Paul's current Newsletter HERE!